 What can I say about playwrighting that can take you from the ideas, to the words, to the page, to the stage?
 Not a lot in one sitting.

 I have written the scripts for a dozen or so musicals and written the music and lyrics for more than 30 more.
 I was commissioned at the age of 18 to write my first musical.
 At age 19 I finished it, together with some of my closest friends, and the commissioners actually produced it and it was quite successful.
 That was in 1973.
 I have won awards, been produced across the world, and have spent more hours inside a theatre in rehearsal, than some people have been alive.
 I have quite enjoyed the process of writing.
 I spent years as a professional actor, then a director/choreographer, then a teacher in the public schools.
-It has all brought me great joy, but writing is my passion.
+It has all brought me great joy, but writing (especially composing music and lyrics) is my passion.

 It must be yours to be good at it.